Woods-Trevin/WarCardGame/README.md

-## GAME TAKES ANYWHERE FROM 10-20 MINUTES TO FINISH
+## GAME TAKES ANYWHERE FROM 5-20 MINUTES TO FINISH!!
+Kick back and let it run in the browser while you watch the new Witcher season on netflix ;).

 ## Setup